nodemcu/nodemcu-firmware/lua_examples/luaOTA/README.md

-The `config.json` file which provides the minimum configuration parameters to connect to the WiFi and provisioning server, however these can by overridden through the UART by first doing a `tmr.stop(0)` and then a manual initialisation as described in the [init.lua](#initlua) section below.
+The `config.json` file which provides the minimum configuration parameters to connect to the WiFi and provisioning server, however these can by overridden through the UART by first doing a `abortOTA()` and then a manual initialisation as described in the [init.lua](#initlua) section below.

 `luaOTA` configures the wifi and connects to the required sid in STA mode using the